Akascape/Rembg-Fuse/README.md

 ```
 * *  Also write the _model_name_ in the models.txt file (newline)
 </details>
-5. Open the Fusion page in DaVinci Resolve
-6. Search for the Rembg plugin in the node menu (_Shift+Spacebar_)
-7. Add the node with any footage
-8. Select the model and let the plugin do its work
-9. The removed background will be displayed through the media out (if connected)

 ## 📦 Available Models
 | Model Name             | Description                                                         | Estimated Download Size      |